Gdarthsid/QuITO-Version-1/examples/Bryson Denham/README.md

-## Formulate the Bryson Denham problem in QuITO
+## Formulation of the Bryson Denham problem in QuITO
 In problem definition file **BrysonDenham.m**,
 First we provide the function handles for system dynamics with,
 ```matlab